positiveway/mouse-keyboard-input/README.md

         // scroll down by 100
         device.scroll_vertical(-100).unwrap();
-        // move cursor vertically the from current position by 50 device.move_mouse(50, 50).unwrap();
+        // move cursor 50 pixels up and 50 pixels to the right from the current position device.move_mouse(50, 50).unwrap();
         //click the left mouse button
         device.click(BTN_LEFT).unwrap();